Bimblebox Art Project, 2012 – Ongoing

 Bimblebox Art, Science, Nature Camps:

-Bringing artists onto the Bimblebox Nature Refuge and then developing this work into a touring exhibition were the initial aims for the Bimblebox Art Project.
+Bringing artists onto the Bimblebox Nature Refuge and then developing the work from the first two camps into a touring exhibition were the initial aims for the Bimblebox Art Project.

 Diverse groups gathered annually at the Bimblebox Nature Refuge each September from 2012 – 2017.
-The 2018 camp was cancelled due to deepening drought conditions at that time.
+The 2018 camp was cancelled due to deepening drought conditions at that time, however the Bimblebox art, science, nature camp resumed in 2022.
 At each camp the artists, writers, creatives would explore, make and develop work that in its own way distils and documents the Bimblebox NR environment.
-The work creatively explores this place, is an archive of this threatened environment and makes comment on issues such as biodiversity loss, food security, water use and climate change while celebrating the vibrancy of life that currently thrives on the Bimblebox Nature Refuge.
+The work creatively explores this place, is an archive of this threatened environment and makes comment on issues such as biodiversity loss, food security, water use and climate change while celebrating the vibrancy of life that thrives on the Bimblebox Nature Refuge.

 Through their artworks the artists have explored the material, visual, historical, scientific and physical existence of the Bimblebox Nature Refuge while asking our community and our society as a whole what the future holds for this nature refuge and what human and societal value we place on it.